 In the past, I showed some of the Slovak rough haired pointers of another kennels.
 It was an extreme pleasure for me to show siblings of the Slovak rough haired pointers “JUNAK” and “JILLIEN” “Milhostovských polí” kennel.
 Both of them were extremely successful at shows.
 They awarded “world winner” and several other titles of final competition of the Slovak dog shows.
 In 2012, we made a decision to extend our breed with another female of the Slovak rough haired pointer “LARA SILVERTINA z Milhostovských polí”, which became a root of my breed of the Slovak rough haired pointer in the “Danibull” kennel.
 My dream about perfect all-rounder dog for exhibitions, hunting, trips, and for pleasure fulfilled by mating “LARA” and “JUNAK”.
 As a result, since 2015, our kennel has been expanded with female "Chilly - Ch.
 Danibull ASILLYA SILVERTINA", which in short time has become probably the most successful Slovak rough haired pointer in the history of the breed.
 In Slovakia - in the country of origin, she has achieved a number of extraordinary achievements in the dog shows.
 She has become the first Slovak rough haired pointer with the title “Slovak Puppy Champion”.
 In the work area, she excels in great sense of smell, great hunting and fixed pointing, which confirmed the results of working tests, always at the first price.
 I believe that her career will continue this way.

-In recent years, we have succeeded to export the puppies of our national breed to different countries and to contribute to the first record of the Slovak rough haired pointer in the Republic of South Africa.
-Our puppies live in USA, Republic of South Africa, Canada, England, Finland, Germany, Netherlands, and in Czech Republic, too.
+In recent years, we have succeeded to export the puppies of our national breed to different countries and to contribute to the first record of the Slovak rough haired pointer in the Republic of South Africa and Australia.
+Our puppies live in USA, Republic of South Africa, Australia, France, Canada, England, Finland, Germany, Netherlands, and in Czech Republic, too.